-Here you record the CCA class numbers of your depreciable property.
+Here, record the CCA class numbers of your depreciable property.
 (Need a review?
 The Canada Revenue Agency provides a list of common depreciable property and their CCA classes in their T4002 - Business and Professional Income Guide.)
-Logically, you won’t fill out this column until you’ve completed column 3, Cost of Additions.
+Logically, you will fill out this column until you’ve completed Column 3, Cost of Additions.

 Column 2 (Undepreciated capital cost (UCC) at the start of the year)

-This is where you fill in your running balance for each CCA class from last year.
-This information will be in Column 10 of your last year’s T2125 form, or, if you used income tax software to complete and file your income tax last year, already filled in for you.
+In Column 2, fill in your running balance for each CCA class from last year.
+This information will be in Column 10 of your last year’s T2125 form, or, if you used income tax software to complete and file your income tax last year, it should already be filled in for you.

-You won’t be putting anything into Column 2 if this is your first year of claiming Capital Cost Allowance.
+Do not put anything into Column 2 if this is your first year claiming CCA.

 Column 3 (Cost of additions in the year)

-This is the column where you list all the depreciable property you have either acquired during the current tax year or made improvements to.
+Here, list all the depreciable property you have either acquired during the current tax year or to which you have made improvements.

-Note that before you do this, you will need to complete Area B - Details of equipment additions in the year and possibly Area C – Details of building additions during the year as well, because you are not going to just list your depreciable property in Column 3 willy nilly; it all has to be organized by Capital Cost Allowance class.
+Note that before you do this, you will need to complete Area B - Details of equipment additions in the year and possibly Area C – Details of building additions during the year also because you must list your depreciable property according to the CCA class.

-When you fill out Area B, for instance, you will not only be listing the details of the equipment you acquired or improved over the past year, (such as the new truck you bought) but grouping the equipment into the appropriate CCA classes and putting each class on a separate line.
+For example, in Area B, for instance, you will not only be listing the details of the equipment you acquired or improved over the past year (such as the new truck you bought) but grouping the equipment into the appropriate CCA classes and putting each class on a separate line.

 Column 4 (Proceeds of dispositions in the year)

-In column 3 of Area D or Area E (depending on whether you’ve disposed of equipment, a motor vehicle, or a building) , you will enter whichever of these amounts is less:
+In Column 3 of Area D or Area E (depending on whether you have disposed of equipment, a motor vehicle, or a building), enter whichever of these amounts is less: